 What Is a YAG Peripheral Iridotomy?

 In normal eye function, aqueous ocular fluid typically flows steadily between the lens and iris.
 It then filters through the trabecular network housed within the angle of the eye (where the iris and cornea meet).
 When this flow is blocked or otherwise disrupted, a buildup of fluid can occur, increasing the pressure within the eye.
 Increased intraocular pressure, also known as glaucoma, poses a significant risk to eye health and can cause damage to the optic nerve that leads to vision loss or blindness.
 A YAG peripheral iridotomy (PI) is a laser procedure performed at Rothchild Eye Institute to create an additional drainage channel within the eye and relieve intraocular pressure.
-If you have acute-angle closure glaucoma or narrow-angle closure glaucoma, please schedule a visit with one of our board-certified ophthalmologists and learn if a YAG laser iridotomy can help improve your eye health.
+If you have acute-angle closure glaucoma or narrow-angle closure glaucoma, please schedule a visit with one of our board-certified ophthalmologists and learn if a YAG laser iridotomy in Delray Beach, FL can help improve your eye health.

 How Does a YAG PI Work?

 YAG laser PI procedures are performed on an outpatient basis at our modern Delray Beach, FL eye center and typically only take a few minutes to complete.
 After positioning you in front of our YAG laser, one of our ophthalmologists will administer numbing eye drops and may place a lens over your eye for enhanced laser precision.
 The YAG laser will then be used to create a small incision on the outer edge of the iris, opening the angle of the eye and providing an alternate channel through which the built-up aqueous fluid can drain more efficiently.
-This helps decrease pressure within the eye to help manage glaucoma effectively.
-Recovery time following a YAG PI is generally short, allowing most patients to return to their normal activities relatively quickly.
+This helps decrease ocular pressure within the eye to help manage glaucoma effectively.
+Recovery time following a YAG PI laser treatment is generally short, allowing most patients to return to their normal activities relatively quickly.

 Advanced Laser Glaucoma Treatment